osuthorpe/prompt-library/README.md

 2. **Human-Readable**: YAML’s structure makes it easy to read and edit API keys.
 3. **Integration**: Works seamlessly with existing YAML loaders in the code.

 ---

+## **How to Use the Jupyter Notebooks**

+The Jupyter notebooks are set up to complete specific "Jobs to Be Done."
+These notebooks are tailored for common tasks that integrate prompts and APIs to produce useful outputs efficiently.
+Below are some examples of how these notebooks can be utilized:

+### **Examples**
+1. **Jira Release Notes Notebook**
+   This notebook is designed to create a concise, bullet-pointed list of release notes based on an export of Jira tickets completed in a release.
+By using this notebook, you can automate the process of generating professional release notes from raw Jira data.

+2. **Article Ghost Writer Notebook**
+   This notebook helps create high-quality blog articles.
+By providing an outline or key details, the notebook uses prompts to generate polished, engaging content for your audience.
+Ideal for content marketing or SEO-driven blog strategies.

+### **Using the Notebooks**
+1. **Set Up the Environment**:
+   - Ensure you have Python installed.
+   - Install the required dependencies by running:
+     ```bash
+     pip install -r requirements.txt
+     ```
+   - Launch Jupyter Notebook:
+     ```bash
+     jupyter notebook
+     ```

+2. **Select the Notebook**:
+   Navigate to the `notebooks/` folder and open the notebook that matches your task.
+Each notebook includes step-by-step instructions to guide you through the process.

+3. **Input Your Data**:
+   Each notebook will prompt you to input the required data.
+For example:
+   - For the Jira Release Notes notebook, provide an exported CSV file of Jira tickets.
+   - For the Article Ghost Writer notebook, input a topic, key points, or an outline.

+4. **Run the Notebook**:
+   Execute the cells sequentially.
+Each cell performs a specific part of the workflow, such as processing data, sending API requests, or formatting outputs.

+5. **Save the Results**:
+   At the end of the workflow, the notebook will generate the desired output (e.g., release notes or a draft blog article).
+Save the results in your preferred format.

+### **Learn More About Jupyter Notebooks**
+If you're new to Jupyter Notebooks, [this beginner's guide](https://realpython.com/jupyter-notebook-introduction/) provides an excellent introduction.
+It covers how to install Jupyter, navigate the interface, and run cells.

+### **Customization**
+The notebooks are modular and can be customized for your specific needs.
+Modify the prompts, data processing logic, or output formatting directly within the notebook to tailor it to your workflow.

+### **Example Notebooks**
+- **Jira Release Notes**: Automates the creation of professional release notes.
+- **Article Ghost Writer**: Produces polished, SEO-friendly blog articles.
+- **API Prompt Tester**: A general-purpose notebook for testing and refining prompts with API integrations.

+By using these notebooks, you can streamline repetitive tasks and focus on delivering high-quality outputs with minimal effort.

+---